jaycanty/Rovers/README.md

 - Second screen: play with the ui to route the rovers
 - Third screen: show the rovers roving

-## departures (Time constraints)
+## Departures from spec (time constraints)

-The end logic differs from the spec in the following:
 - The rover turns and advances, it does not turn in the square as specified
-- All rovers must complete the same number of meneuvers -- Bug in animateKeyFrames
+- All rovers must complete the same number of meneuvers
+-- Bug in animateKeyFrames
 -- Bug with occupying another rovers last position
 - Rovers can go in reverse

 ## Shortcomings